-The reason why I cook this steak in the oven is because we didn’t have a grill.
-I love steak and wanted to have it but I needed an easy way to cook it.
+I started cooking steak in the oven because we didn’t have a gas grill.
+I love steak and wanted to eat it without cooking it on the stove top.
+So I came up with this easy and no-fail way of having perfectly cooked steak.

 This post may contain affiliate links, which means I get a small commission, at no additional cost to you, if you click the link and buy something.
 You can read my disclosure here.